TISUnion/Carpet-TIS-Addition/README.md

 Info when something happens to an item entity, for example item despawned after 5min

 Available events:
+- `create`: An item entity is created in the world for any kinds of reason.
+Stack trace is included in the message
 - `die`: An item entity died
 - `despawn`: An item entity despawned